As flat prices soar in Hong Kong, investors park money down in the lot

 Meanwhile, the number of parking spaces only edged up 9 percent, contributing to an “aggravating shortage”, it added.

-Buggle Lau, director of property data and research at Midland Realty Services, said it was hard to predict when the fervour would end.
+Buggle Lau, director of property data and research at Midland Realty Services, said it was hard to predict when the fervor would end.

 “At this moment I can’t see the economy becoming worse, so I don’t see a drop in demand.
 But I also don’t see a rise in supply,” Lau said.

-The market for parking spaces has also been fuelled by a series of government measures since 2012 to cool the property sector, including a 15 percent stamp tax on buying second flats.
+The market for parking spaces has also been fueled by a series of government measures since 2012 to cool the property sector, including a 15 percent stamp tax on buying second flats.

 Jason Or, the owner of Big Fortune Property Limited, cited the stamp duty as a trigger for a jump in demand for parking spots.
 “Some people even buy 50 at a time,” he said.